 Correct Answer: b) Professionals with expertise in sustainability and environmental management.

-Green talent refers to professionals who have skills and expertise related to sustainability, environmental management, and green innovation.
+Explanation: Green talent refers to professionals who have skills and expertise related to sustainability, environmental management, and green innovation.
 These individuals help organizations implement and manage sustainable practices.

 How it's used in business: "Our HR department is focusing on attracting green talent to help us achieve our sustainability goals."